-As used herein, the terms "we," "us," "our" and the "Company" refer to Boston Properties, Inc., a Delaware corporation organized in 1997, individually or together with its subsidiaries, including Boston Properties Limited Partnership, a Delaware limited partnership, and our predecessors.
-We are a fully integrated, self-administered and self-managed real estate investment trust, or "REIT," and one of the largest owners and developers of office properties in the United States.
+As used herein, the terms "we," "us," "our," "BPLP" and the "Company" refer to Boston Properties Limited Partnership, a Delaware limited partnership organized in 1997, and its subsidiaries, and their respective predecessors, considered as a single enterprise.
+As used in our financial statements beginning on page 115, the term "Company" refers to BPLP.
+Boston Properties Limited Partnership is the entity through which Boston Properties, Inc., a fully integrated, self-administered and self-managed real estate investment trust, or "REIT," and one of the largest owners and developers of office properties in the United States conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+Boston Properties, Inc.'s common stock, par value \$0.01 per share, is listed on the New York Stock Exchange under the symbol "BXP."

 Our properties are concentrated in four markets-Boston, New York, San Francisco and Washington, DC.
 For information concerning the operations of our segments see Note 14 to the Consolidated Financial Statements.
-We conduct substantially all of our business through our subsidiary, Boston Properties Limited Partnership.
 At December 31, 2014, we owned or had interests in 169 properties, totaling approximately 45.8 million net rentable square feet, including ten properties under construction totaling approximately 3.3 million net rentable square feet.
 In addition, we had structured parking for approximately 43,824 vehicles containing approximately 15.0 million square feet.
 Our properties consisted of: